 The harsh environment of the Highlands is thought to be responsible for the small size of the Scottish horses, which are first mentioned in travel accounts and agricultural surveys in the 18th century.
 By the 1830s, breeding records were being kept on these native horses, and in the 1880s, the Highland Pony studbook was established.

-Also called the garron—a Gaelic word—the Highland Pony spent much of its later history as a workhorse for the crofters (small farmers), pulling carts and plows and carrying packs in the Highlands.
+Also called the garron—a Gaelic word—this pony spent much of its later history as a workhorse for the crofters (small farmers), pulling carts and plows and carrying packs in the Highlands.
 For the past 170 years, Highland Ponies have been the main means of transporting game for hunters pursuing deer and other animals in the Highlands.

 Although the Highland Pony’s ancestry is firmly rooted in a utilitarian past, the breed has adapted well to today’s competitive environment.
 Highland Ponies are doing well in dressage, eventing, jumping and driving, particularly in the UK.
 Only 120 Highland Ponies are registered in the U.S., but they number around 3,000 on the other side of the pond.

-Here in North America, around 10 Highland Ponies are actively showing in dressage, and the breed had its first sponsored individual breed class at Dressage at Devon in 2018.
-Highland Ponies are known for their versatility as well as their gentle nature.
+Here in North America, around 10 of these ponies are actively showing in dressage, and the breed had its first sponsored individual breed class at Dressage at Devon in 2018.
+These Scottish ponies are known for their versatility as well as their gentle nature.

 While the breed’s numbers are still small in the U.S., they are the treasure of Scotland, and are well known throughout Great Britain.
-In fact, Her Majesty the Queen has a large working stud of Highland Ponies, proving that though small, the Highland Pony is very mighty indeed.
+In fact, Her Majesty the Queen has a large working stud of these ponies, proving that though small, these ponies are very mighty indeed.

 Highland Pony Fast Facts